-The space shuttle Churchill is assigned to observe the Halley's Comet under the command of Col. Tom Carlsen.
+The space shuttle Churchill is assigned to observe Halley's Comet under the command of Colonel Tom Carlsen.
 They see a strange form attached to the comet and Carlsen goes with a team to investigate.
 They find three humanoid life forms in caskets and they bring them to the Churchill.
 However, Earth loses contact with the shuttle and the Space Research Center sends another spacecraft to search the Churchill.
 They find the crew dead and the shuttle burnt and one rescue pod missing.
-They bring the humanoids to Earth and soon Dr. Hans Fallada and his team discover that the Space Girl is a sort of vampire and drains the life force from people transforming them into zombies.
-When the authorities find that Col. Tom Carlsen has survived, they summon him to explain what happened in the Churchill.
-Carlsen tells an incredible story about the three aliens and he teams up with Col. Colin Caine trying to save mankind from the evil vampires from the space.Written by
+They bring the humanoids to Earth and soon Dr. Hans Fallada and his team discover that the Space Girl is a sort of vampire and drains the life force from people, transforming them into zombies.
+When the authorities find that Colonel Tom Carlsen has survived, they summon him to explain what happened in the Churchill.
+Carlsen tells an incredible story about the three aliens and he teams up with Colonel Colin Caine trying to save mankind from the evil vampires from space.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 When the soldiers are shooting at the male vampires, they are supposed to be naked but are clearly seen wearing patches from the waist down.
 See more »

 The girl he picked up was a nurse named Ellen.
 As you say, Ellen something or other.
 He doesn't know her other name, but he dropped her off at Thurlstone Hospital after spending the afternoon with her.
 He was very reluctant to talk about it.
 The man's totally exhausted.